Run surveys. Get insights. Unlock growth.

 5. Don't give up after one try.
 Follow up

 Once they respond and leave their answers, make sure you follow up.
-It won't affect your current survey results, but it'll increase your chances for a satisfying response rate the next time you ask.
+This will not affect your current survey results, but it will increase your chances of a satisfying response rate the next time you ask.

 When it comes to communication channels, all of them are fine.